arjunattam/playwright-experiment/README.md

 npx playwright show-report
 ```

-On GitHub Actions, the videos are visible
+For test runs on GitHub Actions, the videos can be downloaded from the [run summary page](https://github.com/arjunattam/playwright-experiment/actions/runs/6195975978).